Yvonne202202/MSc-Advanced-Project-Blog/README.md

 After conceptualizing the concept of the "circle of life," I encountered the challenge of how to concretize this "circle."
 I need to find a way to interact and engage the audience.
 Furthermore, I aim for this work to reach the viewers.

-Based on a suggestion from my supervisor Jen, I found some inspiration by studying the work of other artists and experimenting with several different types of sensors.
+Under the suggestion from my supervisor Jen, I experimented with several different types of sensors and found some inspiration by studying the work of other artists.
+And I went to several material shops to explore if there was anything I could use.

 <div align=center>
   <img src="1.jpg" width="80%">